VictoryCTO/vcto-tech-eval-python-django/README.md

 * Fork and clone this repo
 * Issue the `vagrant up` command

-At this point you have a working run time that has nginx, uwsgi installed.
+At this point you have a working run time that has `nginx` and `uwsgi` installed.

-You application should go in `/opt/harper` on the guest, however you can develop in the `./harper` directory on your workstation.
+Your application should go in `/opt/harper` on the guest, however you can develop in the `./harper` directory on your workstation.

 The configuration of the guest was done with Ansible.